BULLYING AND HARASSMENT POLICY (GP 47)

 6.8.5 Office of General Counsel, for Reports about members of the University Community whose affiliation with the University does not fall within section 6.8.1 to 6.8.4.

-6.9 The Chief Safety Officer is responsible for:
+6.9 The Chief Safety and Risk Officer is responsible for:

 6.9.1 developing the University’s Respectful Workplace Educational Component in